revbayes/revbayes.github.io/tutorials/chromo/index.md

 Joint Estimation of Phylogeny and Chromosome Evolution {#subsect:joint_estimation}
 ------------------------------------------------------

-In ‘RevBayes‘ the chromosome evolution models can be used jointly with a model of molecular evolution enabling joint inference of the phylogeny and chromosome number evolution.
+In RevBayes the chromosome evolution models can be used jointly with a model of molecular evolution enabling joint inference of the phylogeny and chromosome number evolution.
 This enables the chromosome number analysis to take into account phylogenetic uncertainty and allows the